Pelosi told Democrats she would rather see Trump 'in prison,' not impeached

 Politico did not characterize the full context or tone of Pelosi's comment, but a congressional aide who was in the room told NBC News that her remark was "consistent with her position that Trump needs to be removed electorally in 2020."

-The Washington Post also and two sources told the paper that the meeting was not particularly contentious and described Pelosi's comments as offhand.
+The Washington Post also said two sources told the paper that the meeting was not particularly contentious and that they described Pelosi's comments as offhand.

 Asked about the Politico story, a spokeswoman for Pelosi told NBC News that she and Nadler "had a productive meeting about the state of play with the Mueller report."